 - Eggs are much smaller than traditional chicken eggs

 Despite their tiny size, Serama chickens are actually quite good at laying eggs.
-They tend to lay about four eggs a week, for a total of between 180 and 200 eggs a year.
+They tend to lay about four eggs a week, for a total of around 200 to 208 eggs a year.
 However, these eggs are as small as the parent birds.
 It takes about five Serama eggs to add up to a regular chicken egg’s size.

 Serama hens begin producing eggs at around five months old.
 The eggs are generally cream colored but can range from light to dark brown as well.
 Hens lay all year long, although it has been noted that they tend to produce more eggs between November and February.